stormreply/fizz-buzz-api/README.md

 ## Building
 To build the project, run `npm run build` in the root project (`fizz-buzz-api`).
 This command will run `npm run build` on all packages.
-You copuld also run `npm run build:production` which optimises for deployment.
+You could also run `npm run build:production` which optimises for deployment.

 ## Testing
 Use this `curl` call with any number you like to test the service: